CM4all/beng-proxy/doc/control.rst

 - ``ENABLE_NODE``: Re-enable the specified node after a failure, remove all failure/fade states.
-The payload is the node name according to lb.conf, followed by a colon and the port number.
+The payload is the node name according to :file:`lb.conf`, followed by a colon and the port number.

 - ``FADE_NODE``: Fade out the specified node, preparing for its
   shutdown: the server will only be used for pre-existing sessions that refer to it.
-The payload is the node name according to ``lb.conf``, followed by a colon and the port number.
+The payload is the node name according to :file:`lb.conf`, followed by a colon and the port number.
 The effect lasts for 3 hours.

 .. _fade_children: